 The term “wobbler” is mainly associated with this misdemeanor or felony offense, indicating that it can be charged depending on the crime’s specific circumstances.

-Second-degree burglary occurs when an individual unlawfully gains access into a commercial property for criminal purposes like theft or other felonies.
+Second-degree burglary occurs when an individual unlawfully gains access to a commercial property for criminal purposes like theft or other felonies.
 A crucial element in these cases is establishing ‘criminal intent’ during unlawful entry.

 Despite being less severe than first-degree (residential) burglary, penalties for second-degree burglary can still carry significant repercussions if convicted.